Aditya-Kush/Olympic-Analysis-System/README.md

 - Dynamic selection of year and country with real-time table updates.

 ### 🌍 Overall Analysis
-- Key statistics: Total editions, host cities, sports, events, athletes, and nations.
+- Key statistics: Total editions, host cities, sports, events, athletes and nations.
-- Year-wise trends of participation, events, and athlete counts.
+- Year-wise trends of participation, events and athlete counts.
 - Heatmap of sports over time and list of most successful athletes.

 ### 🇨🇳 Country-wise Analysis